husudosu/mpv-remote-node/README.md

+Note: Looking for some developers who can help with maintaining the project.
+Unfortunately I don't have that much time anymore to maintain this project.

 MPV remote control API.
 You can use [MPV Remote android application](https://github.com/husudosu/mpv-remote-app/releases/latest) or you can create your own frontend.

 [API documentation accessible here.](https://github.com/husudosu/mpv-remote-node/blob/master/APIDESIGN.md)